 Foodborne illnesses continue to impose a heavy burden on human health worldwide.
 Thus, it is important to devise cost-effective strategies for the detection of foodborne pathogens and contaminants as early as possible in the supply chain.
 In this context, monoclonal antibody development has emerged as a cost-effective approach.
-An approach that can be used to mitigate the burden of these diseases on human health.
+In particular, methods of hybridoma generation for diagnostic applications continue to push the boundaries of sensitivity in food monitoring, in vitro tests, and medical devices.
+Hybridomas thus continue being used to mitigate the burden of these diseases on human health.

 What is the estimated burden of foodborne diseases?

 The rising world population has led to an inflated food demand.
 This increasing demand has shaped the development of intensive agriculture and animal husbandry practices, often with detrimental consequences for human and animal health.

 In the US, more than 840 foodborne disease outbreaks, 14,481 affected patients and 20 deaths have been confirmed in 2017 alone.
 The vast majority of these illnesses were caused by human pathogens Salmonella spp., Norovirus, Listeria monocytogenes, and Clostridium botulinum.

 Worldwide, data from the World Health Organization (WHO) is even more distressing.
 Globally, 1 in every 10 people (approximately 600 million people) fell ill every year due to the consumption of contaminated foods.
 At least 42,000 deaths have been confirmed, a great percentage of these were children below 5 years old (30 %).
 Norovirus, Campylobacter spp. and Salmonella spp. were found to be the main culprits for the growing burden of foodborne illness around the world.
 African and South-East Asian regions took the heaviest tolls.